fsujoseph/sportsipy/README.rst

                 * Boxscore Module (Purdue vs. Indiana 2/19/19)

-At each stage, almost any statistic you can think of is accessible.
+At each stage/module, almost any statistic you can think of is accessible.
 With that in mind, more information is covered below!

 Team
 --------